everlifeai/elife/node.md

 The first time it runs it will set up your environment for you.

-## Talking over the built-in chatbot (QWERT)

-Your Avatar comes with a built-in chatbot with the strange name of QWERT.
-To start it simply run:

-        $> ./run-mac.sh --gui   (or ./run-mac.sh -g)

 ## Talking over Telegram
 In order to talk with your avatar over [Telegram](the://telegram.org) you only need to set up communication channel with it.
 The steps